 In recent years property valuation bias has gained much needed attention.
 Lenders and appraisal management companies are striving to discover and eliminate any potential bias in the appraisal before the value information is used in lending decisions which can determine if a family gets to purchase a home and build wealth for generations to come or rent a home that only results in an ongoing expense.

 An appraiser’s report on the value of a property reflects their opinion of value which may be shaped by numerous factors including objective data and many subjective factors such as neighborhood, property condition, and so on.
 Lenders and AMCs need to consider various methods to detect any bias indicators in the valuation report and we will delve into each of them but here is a list.
-By no means this must be treated as a comprehensive checklist for bias detection, but should serve as a good starting point for bias reviews.
+By no means must this be treated as a comprehensive checklist for bias detection, but should serve as a good starting point for bias reviews.
+In addition, the identification any one of these would not automatically imply bias, but should only be a trigger point for a holistic review.

-2. Photo Analysis: Do any of the photos included report contain people or symbols that may convey a bias?
+- Photo Analysis: Do any of the photos included report contain people or symbols that may convey a bias?
+As you will see below, this is not helpful in traditional appraisals.

-3. Similar Comparables: Are the subject and comparable properties reported similar in condition and quality of construction of the property?
+- Similar Comparables: Are the subject and comparable properties reported similar in characteristics, condition and quality of construction?

-5. Accurate Adjustments: Are the adjustments applied to comparables accurate and sufficiently compensate for the variations?
-For example, if the comparables condition is not similar to the subject has a sufficient adjustment been applied?
+- Accurate Adjustments: Are the adjustments applied to comparables accurate and sufficiently compensate for the variations?
+For example, if the comparable’s condition is not similar to the subject, is the adjustment applied sufficient?

 Appraiser Comments